- Not a substitute for professional veterinary help.

-Gently pinch a small portion of your dog’s skin between your thumb and index finger.
+Pinch a small portion of your dog’s skin between your thumb and pointer finger.
 Hold it there for a second or two and then release.

 If your dog is properly hydrated, the skin will immediately bounce back into place.
 If your dog’s body lacks water, things won’t be quite so elastic—and it will take some extra time for your dog’s skin to return to its original position.